threedi/dflowfm2threedi/README.md

 ## Importing to 3Di

-- You need a 3Di schematisation geopackage as created by the 3Di Schematisation Editor version 1.16.
-Create a new schematisation or use an existing one and open the Spatialite with the 3Di Schematisation Editor; the needed geopackage will be created.
-- **REMOVE THE SCHEMATISATION FROM YOUR QGIS PROJECT BEFORE PROCEEDING**
+- Create a new schematisation. **DO NOT** add the schematisation to the QGIS project yet.
 - In the script dflowfm2threedi.py, scroll down to the section after ``if __name__ == "__main__":``
 - Change the paths to your situation
 - The script has three steps, that you will want to perform one by one.
 Comment out the other steps when running: